6 Reasons Insurance Companies Should Move To The Cloud

 2) Agility and scalability

-Cloud solutions facilitate much greater agility than traditional server networks because they’re much more readily customisable to match the changing needs.
+Cloud hosting solutions facilitate much greater agility than traditional server networks because they’re much more readily customisable to match the changing needs.
 Cloud software provision and infrastructure can easily be adjusted on a regular basis in order to meet the requirements of shifting workflows and projects.

 For instance, cloud provisions may be expanded during the development and testing of new services and applications, and when the project in question has been completed, these provisions can be scaled back to save on costs.
 Cloud solutions also allow much easier testing and implementation of new infrastructure, adding further agility.